-- (1) To receive, consider and adopt: - a. the Audited Standalone Financial Statements of the Company for the Financial Year ended March 31, 2022 and the Reports of the Board of Directors and Auditors thereon; and - b. the Audited Consolidated Financial Statements of the Company for the Financial Year ended March 31, 2022, and the Reports of the Auditors thereon. - (2) To appoint a Director in place of Mr. Kazim Raza Khan (DIN 05188955), who retires by rotation and, being eligible, offers himself for re-appointment. - (3) To re-appoint M/s N. M. Raiji & Co., Chartered Accountants, as the Statutory Auditors of the Company.
+- (1) To receive, consider and adopt: - a. the Audited Standalone Financial Statements of the Company for the Financial Year ended March 31, 2023 and the Reports of the Board of Directors and Auditors thereon; and - the Audited Consolidated Financial Statements of the Company for the Financial Year ended March 31, 2023, and the Reports of the Auditors thereon. - (2) To appoint a Director in place of Mr. Manish Agarwal (DIN 02885603), who retires by rotation and, being eligible, offers himself for re-appointment.